 Note that coaxial cabling typically adds 30 pF/ft.

 The user must install a standard 9V battery in the provided holder, in order to power the floating power supply.
 The battery is not included, due to shipping regulations.

 To specify the extended VCC2 range, add the -SCHB option suffix to the model number.

-A differential probe is sugested to reduce interference from the high-voltage pulse.
-Note that the P6246 is note suitable for use with the -SCHB extended VCC2 option, due to its limited voltage range.
-A non-differential probe may be more suitable for those applications.
+A differential probe is suggested to reduce the possibility of interference from the high-voltage pulse.
+Note that the P6246 is only suitable for values of VCC2 up to +7V.
+A non-differential probe may be more suitable if VCC2 > 7V.